- A poorly maintained vehicle can cost the equivalent of up to 15¢ more per litre on gasoline.

 Aggressive driving (like speeding and frequent hard acceleration and braking) will have a direct impact on how much you’ll spend on fuel each week.
 According to the U.S. Department of Energy, aggressive driving lowers your gas mileage by roughly 15-30% at highway speeds and 10-40% in stop-and-go traffic.

 5. Lower your car insurance costs by shopping around

 Car insurance premiums can make up for a significant portion of your regular monthly expenses, and too often, after choosing a car insurance provider, drivers "set it and forget it".
 However, car insurance isn’t a rotisserie that can be left unattended; it needs to be checked on regularly to make sure you’re not overpaying for your coverage.

 There are many times over the course of a year when you should consider comparing auto insurance quotes to ensure you’re still getting the best deal, like when:

-- Your policy comes up for renewal.
-Rates often change and even though your current provider gave you a great rate last year, doesn’t mean they’ll give you the best rate this year.
+- Your policy is up for renewal.
+Rates often change, and even though your current provider gave you a great rate last year, it doesn’t mean they’ll give you the best rate today.

 - You get married.
-Your rate may change once you’re married and the company that gave you the best car insurance rate as a single person may not be the same company that provides you the best rate as a couple.
+Your rate may change once you’re married.
+The insurer who gave you the best premium as a single person may not be the same company that provides you with the lowest rate as a couple.

 - You move.
 Where you live is factored into how your premium is calculated, and chances are your rate will change when you move.